 - 4. All parties are forewarned that the court starts pro se motions court promptly at the scheduled time.
 Failure to appear at the time scheduled may result in the motions being denied or granted without the opposing party being present.
-In the event both parties fail to timely attend, the court will refuse to hear a motion until the next motions court. - 5.
-Pro se litigants are expected to follow all rules of court and also shall comply with this court's Standard Judicial Operating Procedures. - 6.
-Pro se motions shall never be provided directly to the Judge's chambers, but rather pursuant to the above rules. - 7.
-Pro se litigants are NOT permitted to come directly to chambers to drop off motions, responses, and/or other documents. - 8.
+In the event both parties fail to timely attend, the court will refuse to hear a motion until the next motions court. - Pro se litigants should note that Judge Eaton's motions are heard on the 8th floor of the City-County Building, NOT the Family Law Center.
+Litigants should plan their arrival considering security requirements in the building. - 6.
+Pro se litigants are expected to follow all rules of court and also shall comply with this court's Standard Judicial Operating Procedures. - 7.
+Pro se motions shall never be provided directly to the Judge's chambers, but rather pursuant to the above rules. - 8.
+Pro se litigants are NOT permitted to come directly to chambers to drop off motions, responses, and/or other documents. - 9.
 Pro se litigants are not permitted to call and discuss substantive matters with the court's staff.
 This would include questions about "interpretation" of an order or asking the staff to explain orders.
 The staff is strictly prohibited by law from providing legal advice.
-Repeated violations of this rule will result in fines and/or sanctions.
+Repeated violations of this rule will result in fines, sanctions or referral to the sheriff. - 10.
+Pro Se litigants do not have to comply with the Meet and Confer Rule in order to have a motion heard but are certainly encouraged to try to resolve matters with opposing party prior to coming to court.